kuhnandrasgabor/CV/generated/bulletpoints-only_output_en.md

   - Professional **photography**
 - Experience in leadership roles in **smaller teams**, including:
   - CEO of a tech startup, leading a complex multiplayer **online game development** project
-  - CTO of a startup providing **AI-powered industrial data management** and SaaS solutions for aviation MROs and heavy industries
+  - CTO of a startup providing **AI-powered data management** and SaaS solutions for aviation and heavy industries
 - Very best at **creative design and problem-solving**
 - Excel in multicultural environments due to strong English skills
 - Eye for detail and passion for technology and innovation